 While most coaches acknowledge that they don’t particularly like the practice of early recruiting, they have to take part in the practice to stay competitive with other programs.
 “Sometimes you feel so hypocritical as a coach, when you’re saying you don’t think it’s healthy to recruit kids at [a young] age, but then you’re actively in that process,” Western Kentucky women’s volleyball coach Travis Hudson told ESPNW.

 Early recruiting has put a lot of pressure on coaches, athletes and parents to push the recruiting timeline forward.
-This means athletes need to start competing at a high level sooner, coaches need to starting thinking about recruiting classes years out and parents are trying to help their young athletes make very mature decisions.
+This means athletes need to start competing at a high level sooner, coaches need to start thinking about recruiting classes years out and parents are trying to help their young athletes make very mature decisions.
 Early recruiting has, in fact, significantly altered the youth sports landscape:

 These rule changes will likely put more emphasis on athletes and families needing to be proactive early in the recruiting process.
 With top prospects beginning offered official visits their junior year, this means even more schools can lock down their recruiting classes early.
 In other words, if you want to compete at a top tier program, you need to start the process of discussing schools and understanding the recruiting journey during your freshman year.
 If you wait until your junior or senior year, there may not be any spots left on the roster for your recruiting class.

 The best way to stay on top of recruiting in the current climate is to do your research and get started as soon as possible.
 Every recruiting journey is different, so your family may not be ready to commit to the recruiting process as a middle schooler.
 However, if you’re a freshman or sophomore in high school, start doing your research about recruiting and figuring out the schools you’re interested in.
 Make academics a priority and, for most sports, start pulling together your highlight/skills videos.